ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 #### The `is_extended_library` field

-This field is used to define whether the module is an extended library or not.
+This field is used to define whether the module is an extended library package or not.
 The default value is `true`.
 Set this to `false` for repositories that are released along with the [`ballerina-distribution`](https://github.com/ballerina-platform/ballerina-distribution).

 #### The `build_action_file` field